Nonprofit Management Concentration:

 - Nonprofit Consultant

 What types of organizations might this degree be used?
-The nonprofit MBA includes the core business curriculum of the traditional MBA which provides students the flexibility to pursue opportunities in either a for-profit or nonprofit business.
-With its emphasis in nonprofit management, the Nonprofit MBA would be well-suited to those who desire to serve key roles in the area of social services, ministry, education, and a wide range of nonprofit service organizations.
+The nonprofit MBA includes the core business curriculum of the traditional MBA which provides students the flexibility to pursue opportunities in either a for-profit or nonprofit organization.
+Nonprofit MBA graduates would be well-suited for key roles in social services, healthcare, ministry, education, animal-related, arts, environment, and a wide range of other nonprofit service organizations.

 What do I need to pursue this degree?
 Those seeking a enroll in Crown’s nonprofit MBA will require a bachelor’s degree in any major and relevant career experience.
-Many students who pursue jobs with a Non-Profit Management concentration are seeking to change careers or advance in their current profession and require additional training.
+Your admissions representative can help review your specific qualifications for admission.